nforgeio/neonKUBE/Images/neon-proxy-manager/README.md

 * `cert-warn-days` (*double*) - number of days in advance to begin warning of certificate expirations.

-* `proxies/*/cache-conf` - Holds public or private proxy�s generated Varnish Cache VCL configuration file as plain text.

-* `proxies/*/cache-hash` - MD5 hash of the public or private proxy�s `cache-conf`  This is used by `neon-proxy-cache` service instances to detect when the caching configuration has changed.

-* `proxies/.../proxy-conf` - public or private proxy's generated HAProxy configuration as a ZIP archive.
+* `proxies/*/proxy-conf` - public or private proxy's generated HAProxy and Varnish configurations as a ZIP archive.

-* `proxies/.../proxy-hash` - MD5 hash of the public or private load balancer's `-proxy-conf` archive combined with the hash of all of the referenced certificates.
+* `proxies/*/proxy-hash` - MD5 hash of the public or private load balancer's `*-proxy-conf` archive combined with the hash of all of the referenced certificates.
 This is used by `neon-proxy` instances to detect when the proxy configuration has changed.

-* `status/...*` (*json*) - proxy rule status at the time the `neon-proxy-manager` last processed hive rules for the named load balancer.
+* `status/*` (*json*) - proxy rule status at the time the `neon-proxy-manager` last processed hive rules for the named load balancer.

 * `conf` - root key for proxy settings that need to be monitored for changes.